Older Adult Basic Screening Survey

 Oral health is vital to overall health and wellbeing.
 Poor oral health can limit food choices and nutrition, restrict socializing and intimacy, and increase the risk of other health problems.
 Dental disease is largely preventable through regular dental care and good oral hygiene habits.

 Did you know that between 2010 and 2030, Minnesota’s older adult population is expected to double?
-By that time, 20 percent of Minnesotans will be aged 65 or older.1
+By that time, 20 percent of Minnesotans will be age 65 or older.1

-To assess the oral health needs of this growing population, the Minnesota Department of Health Oral Health Program carried out the Older Adult Basic Screening Survey (Older Adult BSS) in 2016 with funding from Delta Dental of Minnesota Foundation and the Centers for Disease Control and Prevention (CDC).
+To assess the oral health needs of this growing population, the Minnesota Department of Health Oral Health Program carried out the Association of State and Territorial Dental Directors (ASTDD) standardized survey – Older Adult Basic Screening Survey (Older Adult BSS) – in 2016 with funding from Delta Dental of Minnesota Foundation and the Centers for Disease Control and Prevention (CDC).

-Survey results reveal a great need for better care
+Survey results reveal a great need for better dental care

-The results revealed that 62 percent of the 944 older adults screened had 19 or fewer natural teeth (out of 28 to 32 possible teeth).
-In total, 27 percent of residents screened had lost all of their natural teeth.
+The results revealed that 59 percent of older adults screened (940 analyzable sample of 1,032 total screened) had impaired dental function, meaning fewer than 20 natural teeth.
+In total, 25 percent of residents screened had lost all of their natural teeth.

-Among patients with at least one natural tooth, 40 percent had untreated decay, 17 percent had substantial oral debris (hard or soft material on teeth) and 30 percent had at least one root fragment (broken tooth).
+Among patients with at least one natural tooth, 41 percent had untreated decay, 17 percent had substantial oral debris – tartar build-up, food and dental plaque, and 32 percent had at least one root fragment or broken tooth.

 How those surveyed compare to other older adults in the U.S.

-According to the CDC, functional dentition – having 20 of the possible 28-32 teeth – means a person can eat, speak, and socialize without pain, discomfort or the need for dentures.2 A 2011-2012 national CDC report found that 19 percent of adults 65 and older had edentulism (complete tooth loss) and 19 percent of older adults in the U.S. had untreated decay.
+A 2011-2012 national CDC report found that 19 percent of adults 65 and older had complete tooth loss (edentulism) and 19 percent of older adults in the U.S. had untreated decay.2

-According to the Older Adult BSS survey, Minnesota’s older adults living in long-term care facilities have more complete tooth loss and more untreated decay than the general U.S. older adult population.
+According to the Older Adult Basic Screening Survey, Minnesota’s older adults living in long-term care facilities have a higher percentage of complete tooth loss and untreated decay than the general U.S. older adult population.
 While we expect this group to have more health issues than the general population, this survey still demonstrates the great need for improved oral care for these residents.

 Survey limitations and barriers